This clinic targets public health researchers and population biologists interested in studying infectious diseases.

 - 8:00-9:00 Working session, feedback session, or social activity

 The introductory and closing sessions will be held in Jacksonville, FL.
 The Clinic will begin on Sunday afternoon, and on Monday morning, we will travel as a group to White Oak Conservation’s Conference Center in Yulee, FL.
 There will be a mid-session evaluation on Wednesday evening.
 The Clinic will officially end by 2pm on Saturday.
-The preliminary schedule for DAIDD 2017 is now available.
+The schedule for DAIDD 2018 is not yet available.

 Schedules from previous years: